jakushin/people_counter/airplay_project_plan.md

 - If multiple iPhones connect:
   - **Support only one AirPlay stream at a time.**
   - Return 409 Conflict if a second stream is attempted.
+- **No automatic cleanup of old files:** if storage is full, the system will return an error.

 ---

 ## 📜 Logging Requirements

 - Log all key operations in structured JSON format.
 Example:
   ```json
   {
     "timestamp": "2025-07-15T20:45:00Z",